 Many visitors to Quito barely spend a full day scratching the surface of this remarkable city.
-However, it’s a huge mistake to gloss over Quito and the rest of the Ecuadorian Andes in your eagerness to fly on to the Galapagos or the Amazonian rainforest.
-I was fortunate enough to meet our friend, Jorge Perez, whose family owns an Ecuadorian guest ranch called Tierra Del Volcan at the foothills of Cotopaxi, a few months before our trip.
+However, it’s a huge mistake to gloss over Quito in your eagerness to fly on to the Galapagos.
+I was fortunate enough to meet our friend Jorge Perez.
+His family owns an Ecuadorian guest ranch called Tierra Del Volcan at the foothills of Cotopaxi.
 He encouraged us to spend more time in the Andes as their guest.
-We were also fortunate to have been able to experience Ecuador working with Metropolitan Touring, a Ecuadorian-owned full service travel operator.
+We were also fortunate to have been able to experience Ecuador working with Metropolitan Touring, an Ecuadorian-owned full-service travel operator.
 They provided us with significant discounts to experience their properties and tours.

 What Makes Quito, Ecuador Such a Special City?